-‘Stand your ground’ laws linked to 11 percent rise in U.S. firearm homicides, study says
+‘Stand your ground’ laws linked to 11% rise in U.S. firearm homicides, study says

 Justifications for stand-your-ground often “center around these laws actually having some protective effect on public safety and deterring violence,” said David Humphreys, an associate professor at the University of Oxford and one of the paper’s authors, in an interview.
 “There doesn’t seem to be any evidence to show that and, you know, we only seem to see the opposite effect.”

-The research echoes some other studies that found spikes in firearm homicides after the laws passed — especially in Florida, which kicked off a wave of stand-your-ground legislation in 2005.
-Lead author Michelle Degli Esposti said she and her colleagues “really wanted to unravel whether [Florida] was just this outlier.”
+The research echoes some other studies that found spikes in firearm homicides after the laws were passed — especially in Florida, which kicked off a wave of stand-your-ground legislation in 2005.
+Michelle Degli Esposti, the study’s lead author, said she and her colleagues “really wanted to unravel whether [Florida] was just this outlier.”

 The trend extends well beyond one state, she said.
 But the national numbers also mask big geographical differences.